nikovladimirov/.Net.Strava.API/README.md

 You can get the framework by using NuGet:

-    PM> Install-Package Strava.NET
+    PM> Install-Package com.strava.api

 Feedback
 ============

-If you have any feedback, bug reports or suggestions, feel free to send me an email.
+If you have any feedback, bug reports or suggestions, feel free to add an issue to the repo and I'll look in to it
-My mail address is strava (at) sascha-simon (dot) com.

 Getting an access token from Strava